Are R&D Tax Credits Available in Louisiana?

 - The primary credits are not transferable.
 However, beginning with the 2018 tax year, the additional credits for SBIR and SBTT grants may be transferred or sold to another Louisiana taxpayer.

-- The credit amount is 30% for companies that employ less than 50 persons.
+- 30% for companies that employ less than 50 persons.

-- The credit amount is 5% for companies that employ 100 or more persons.
+- 5% for companies that employ 100 or more persons.

-- Taxpayers who receive a federal SBIR or SBTT grant are allowed a credit equal to 30% of the award received during the tax year (40% prior to 2017).
+- Taxpayers who receive a federal SBIR or SBTT grant are allowed a credit equal to 30% of the award received during the tax year.

 - An expenditure verification report shall be required only for applicants with less than 50 employees that have not filed for the federal R&D tax credit on IRS Form 6765-Credit for Increasing Research Activities, or that are not applicants for either the Small Business Technology Transfer Program or the Small Business Innovation Research Program.

-- In order for the R&D Tax Credits to be awarded, a taxpayer must claim the expenditures within one year after December 31 in which the expenditures were incurred.
-For example, a business has a fiscal filing period of July 1, 2021, to June 30, 2022, and the business incurred qualifying research expenses in that time period.
-Then, the Research and Development application will be due no later than December 31, 2022.
+- In order for the R&D Tax Credits to be awarded, a taxpayer must claim the expenditures within one year after December 31 of the year in which the expenditures were incurred.
+For example, a business has a fiscal filing period of July 1, 2024, to June 30, 2025, and the business incurred qualifying research expenses in that time period.
+Then, the Research and Development application will be due no later than December 31, 2025.

 - Prior to claiming the R&D Tax Credits, a company must apply for and obtain a credit certification from the Department of Economic Development.
-The application requires a fee.
+The application requires a fee, which is equal to 0.5% of the tax credit applied for (minimum application fee of $500 and a maximum application fee of $15,000).

 - The following types of businesses are ineligible to apply for the credit: